Body Parts Activities for Kids (Free Printable)

 Fun Book Ideas

-Teaching kids about body parts is especially important because not only does it help them understand their own bodies, but it also teaches them the basics of anatomy and there are several good anatomy books for kids.
-One great book is “My Amazing Body Machine” by David Melling and another is “Heads & Shoulders Knees & Toes” by Annie Kubler.
+Teaching kids about body parts is especially important because it helps them understand their own bodies and teaches them the basics of anatomy.
+Several good anatomy books for kids are available.
+One great book is “My Amazing Body Machine” by David Melling, and another is “Heads & Shoulders Knees & Toes” by Annie Kubler.

 This great resource for learning is not only which body parts are what but also understanding how our bodies work.